 Immutability

-Functional programming encourages treating data as immutable.
 Instead of changing existing values, you create new ones.
-This eliminates a common source of bugs, especially in concurrent or multithreaded programs.
+This sounds wasteful, but it eliminates an entire class of bugs, especially in concurrent code where shared mutable state is the root of most headaches.

 let numbers = [1; 2; 3]